-The Heirloom Cacao Preservation Fund, a not-for-profit organization in collaboration with the United States Department of Agriculture, has recently designated the Northern region of Nicaragua as one of a few worldwide where the cacao tree originates.
-Cacao has been growing here for more generations than we know and has been an integral part of the natural ecosystem.
-There is no need for irrigation, fertilization, herbicides, pesticides, fungicides, or any other intervention beyond light pruning; nature does the work.
-Cacao cultivation requires about half the labor of coffee, and can be harvested for 10 months of the year, roughly every 2 weeks.
+The Heirloom Cacao Preservation Fund designated the Northern region of Nicaragua as one of a few worldwide where the cacao tree originates.
+Cacao has been growing here for more generations than we know and i an integral part of the natural ecosystem.
+In region, there is no need for irrigation, fertilization, herbicides, pesticides, fungicides, or any other intervention beyond light pruning; nature does the work.
+Cacao cultivation requires about half the labor of coffee, and can be harvested for 10 months of the year.

 All trees being planted are local landrace genetics native to this region.
-Through this process of reforestation, Enliven and the farmers are helping in the preservation and evolution of heirloom varieties.
-The Cacao trees are interspaced with other indigenous species, helping restore the region to its natural state.
+The Cacao trees are interspaced with other indigenous species, helping restore the region to a more natural state.
 These cacao forests are incredibly biodiverse and create sanctuary for wildlife including bees and other pollinators.
 Cacao has become a medium for economic, ecologic, and social regeneration.
 We value the scientific approach to quality in production, propagation, and post-harvest processing practiced by our producers.